teacheredu-euniwell/oer-diversity-inclusion/README.md

 These phenomena exemplify how our perception is distorted by neurological mechanisms.
 Our brain is limited in its processing capacity and makes quick, often erroneous decisions to prioritise and process information – an important insight when dealing with bias.

+What You Will Find in the Next Section.
+---
+In the next section we present four popular biases and give examples how they can influence decision making in school settings.

 [^1]: Animation graphic by Cmglee, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=17583267
 [^2]: Rotating Snakes peripheral drift illusion, based on design by Kitaoka Akiyoshi.
 Graphic by Mlechowicz, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=24513370